The next level of nursing professionalism

 Applicants from countries where English is not the primary language must present official TOEFL or IELTS scores at the time of application.

-For students who already have earned an MSN degree, it will take from one to two years.
-For students with bachelor's degrees in nursing, it will take from one to two years to complete a PMC.
+For students who already have earned an MSN degree, it will take from one to two years to complete a PMC.
 For students with a BSN, it will take about three years depending on choice of specialty.

 All nurse practitioner role specialties except the Pediatric Primary & Acute Care NP (Dual) are also available as a Post-Graduate Certificate (PGC).

 If you've always wanted to teach — or perhaps just thought about teaching your profession — you may combine the nurse educator training with your program.
 This is an ideal way to acquire credentials in a care specialty and as an educator.